You can remove the underline from the link using the following CSS:

 }

-But if you still see the underline in your link and if the above CSS doesn’t work for you, then look for your “CSS Specificity“.
-But I don’t recommend you to use the “!important” property.
-Because using the “!important” property is not a good practice.
-And it can override other elements of your website which you may not notice immediately.
+But if you still see the underline in your link and if the above CSS doesn’t work for you, then look for your “CSS Specificity.”
+But I don’t recommend you use the !important flag.
+And it can override other elements of your website that you may not notice immediately.

 #pizza a{